Hamed-Hasan/Digital-Cow-Hut-Backend/README.md

 - **Order History and Tracking**: Users can view their order history, allowing them to track previous purchases and review transaction details such as the cow purchased, buyer information, and transaction timestamps.
 This feature enhances transparency and provides a comprehensive overview of past transactions.
 - **Error Handling and Exception Management**: The backend includes robust error handling mechanisms to gracefully handle exceptions.
 It provides meaningful error messages to clients, ensuring a smooth user experience and effective troubleshooting.
 - **API Documentation**: The project offers clear and comprehensive API documentation, providing detailed information about endpoints, request/response formats, and authentication requirements.
 This documentation simplifies integration with the backend and allows developers to quickly understand and utilize the provided APIs.
+- **Role-based Authentication and Authorization**: The backend incorporates JWT (JSON Web Token) and bcrypt to implement secure authentication and authorization mechanisms.
+It enforces role-based access control, ensuring that only authorized users can perform certain actions within the system.
 - **TypeScript**: The entire backend codebase is written in TypeScript, a statically typed superset of JavaScript.
 TypeScript enhances code reliability, improves developer productivity, and provides better code maintainability through static type checking.

 ## Technologies Used

+The Digital Cow Hut Backend utilizes the following technologies:

 - **Node.js**: The backend is built on the Node.js platform, which provides a robust and scalable runtime environment for JavaScript-based applications.
 - **Express.js**: Express.js is utilized as the web application framework to handle routing, request handling, and middleware management.